-Surgical Assisting Standards of Practice and Position Statements
+Surgical Assisting Guidelines and Position Statements

-There are three different levels of Standards of Practice:
+There are two different levels of Guidelines

 Position Statements reflect a stance, viewpoint and/or perspective.

-Guidelines Statements are guides to best practices.
+Guidelines Statements are criteria for best practices.

-Recommended Standards of Practice are standards of care that are expected to be achieved.
+The Guidelines represents standards of care that are expected to be achieved.

 To view the surgical assistant-related Standards of Practice, click the individual links below.

-ASA Standard Trocar Insertion
+Guideline Trocar Insertion

 Guideline Statement for the Surgical Assistant in Robotic Surgery